rotolanna/Software_and_Computing_Project/README.md

 My work is based on simulated (aka: fake) events thanks to [FLUKA](http://www.fluka.org/fluka.php) which is a fully integrated particle physics MonteCarlo simulation package.

+The Root data are based on a 200 MeV\u beam of 16O on a C2H4 target.

 At first I started with the Project_00 code, which is mostly in C language.
 It contains the definition of the *Event* class and the main function.
 The Event is composed of all the variables that are related to the particle informations in each part of the detectors.